dmorse/pscf/doc/user-man/package.rst

    > rpm --info -qpR -qlvp pscf-1.0.0-Linux.rpm

-On a system that uses .deb file, to check the .deb file for semi-detailed information, enter::
+On a system that uses .deb package files, to check the .deb file for semi-detailed information, enter::

     # This extracts multiple files